andreaisabelmontana/andreaisabelmontana/README.md

 </div>

-## 🧑‍💻 About

-Most of what I build is single-page interactive demos in plain JavaScript — no engines, no frameworks.
-The topics track my degree: computer vision, physics simulation, reinforcement learning, linear algebra, blockchain, robotics.
-Every course has a companion site, and all 38 are in the table below.
-My research is on healthcare systems that combine AI projection mapping with robotics, which I work on at [CyPhy Life](https://cyphy.life/).
-Lately I've also been shipping production-grade tools in systems and typed languages — **Rust, Go, C++, and TypeScript** — the four flagships below.

 ## ✨ Featured Projects

 > Four flagship tools, each built from scratch in a different language — tested, CI'd, MIT.
 Everything else is grouped by course below.